Indicia-Team/indicia-docs/administrating/warehouse/modules/rest-api.rst

 The REST API module provides a RESTful web service to the following:

-* Key data operations for wildlife records data (occurrences, samples, locations).
+* Create, read, update and delete operations for wildlife records data (occurrences, samples, locations).
 * Metadata operations for survey data set structure including creating and modifying surveys and custom attributes.
 * Access to data via reports.